KristiyanDDimitrov/Df12i2DC4-5aV1-9RdaA-vE41-pi4sVY7DYx1F/README.md

 project from 1992.

 There is also some casting that is... questionable at best, but hopefully it doesn't poke an eye out.

+And finally, could have added some basic tests, but due to having to prepare for other interviews as well, time was scarce.